inBeat/inbeat-website/content/top-influencers/tiktok/crafts-diy/_index.md

 ---
-title: Top 10 Crafts And Diy TikTok Influencers In 2023
+title: Top 10 Crafts And Diy TikTok Influencers In 2024
 description: >-
-  Find top crafts and diy TikTok influencers in 2023.
-Most popular hashtags: #diy #fyp #craft #foryou.
+  Find top crafts and diy TikTok influencers in 2024.
+Most popular hashtags: #fyp #diy #foryou #craft.
 platform: TikTok
-hits: 39
+hits: 38
-text_top: Analyze the top-rated TikTok accounts on inBeat.
+text_top: Analyze the most popular TikTok profiles on inBeat.
-text_bottom: inBeat holds 39 TikTok influencers like this for you to pitch.
+text_bottom: Our database aggregates 38 TikTok influencers like this for you to work with.
 profiles:
   - username: "athomewithshannon"
     fullname: >-